UXSoc/uxsoc-apps-cms/src/pages/index.md

   buttonVisible: true
   title: User Experience Society Applications
 heroSection:
   description: "Hey there, UXer!
-Want to join the **Mafia Associate** run or apply for a **Pool or Officer Role** for **AY 2021-2022**?
+Want to join the **Executive Board** run for **AY 2021-2022**?
 Read through the primer and see which available position would fit you best. \U0001F440 Interested?
-Don’t forget to click apply!"
+Don’t forget to confirm your interest!"
   title: DELVE DEEPER INTO UX SOCIETY!
 departmentsSection:
   - cardSectionTitle: ''